 Financial Aid FAQs1.
 What kind of financial aid is available?
 How do I apply?
 Is it too late to apply for financial aid, Pell Grant and scholarships?
 Can I receive more than one type of aid?
 Can adult students apply for aid?

-The types of financial aid available at Three Rivers include Pell Grant, College Work-Study program, Scholarships, A+, Student Loans and Veterans Benefits.
-Fill out your Federal Student Aid (FAFSA) as soon as possible.
-If you need assistance, bring it to the Three Rivers Financial Aid Office on the main campus in Poplar Bluff and we will help you transmit it electronically.
-Pell Grant eligibility is based on family income and your eligibility is determined by the Federal Student Aid Program guidelines.
-You can receive both Pell Grant and scholarships, and adult students can also apply for financial aid.
-Check out the Three Rivers website, or call or stop by the Three Rivers Financial Aid Office for more information about "free money".
-Watch bulletin boards around campus for the latest scholarship and financial aid information.
+The types of financial aid available at Three Rivers include Pell Grant, College Work Study, Scholarships, A+, Student Loans, and Veteran Benefits.
+Complete your Federal Student Aid (FAFSA) on line as soon as possible.
+If you need assistance, please visit any location of Three Rivers College.
+Pell Grant eligibility is determined by Federal Student Aid (FSA) guidelines.
+You can receive both Pell Grant and scholarships.
+ALL students are encouraged to apply for financial aid.
+Check out the Three Rivers website, call, or stop by any location of Three Rivers for more information about "free money".
+Watch bulletin boards for the latest scholarship and financial aid information.

 2. I've already completed my FAFSA, and will receive a Pell Grant.
 When will Pell Grants be paid to my account?
 When will I receive my student aid refund?

 Three Rivers tries to disburse aid by the fifth week of the semester.
 After your account balance is paid, you may be eligible to receive any remaining funds.
 Federal aid (Pell Grants, Loans, SEOG, etc.) is applied first, followed by state and local aid.

 3. I need more financial help.
 What about student loans?